About This Site

 We Don't Make Medical Claims

 This site presents historical and educational information.
 It is not medical advice.
 We don't tell you that frequency therapy will cure disease.
-We tell you what Rife claimed, what the historical record shows, and what modern research has validated.
+We tell you what Rife claimed, what the historical record shows, and why modern device-specific evidence cannot be transferred to Rife-style products.

 Why This Matters